- About Us

 Our Bake Ovens & Markets bring neighbours together around fresh, healthy food.
-The Good Food Market at The Stop features affordable, local food and free pizza-baking session at an outdoor wood-fired oven.
-The Green Barn hosts a year-round farmers’ market and community bake oven.
+The Good Food Market at The Stop features affordable, local food - and (in the warmer months) a free pizza-baking session at an outdoor wood-fired oven.
+The Green Barn also hosts our popular, year-round Farmers’ Market and a community bake oven.

-Healthy Beginnings and Family Support is a pre-and post-natal nutrition and support program for pregnant women living on low incomes.
+Healthy Beginnings and Family Support is a pre-and post-natal nutrition and support program for pregnant women and new mothers living on low incomes.